 Health and well-being at work

 Health activities at Outokumpu focus on improving working environment and monitoring employee health using a variety of occupational health checks, fitness checks and systematic occupational hygiene measurements.
-The number of occupational diseases diagnosed in the Group increased in 2016.
-There were four occupational diseases diagnosed against one in 2015, all in Europe for own employees.
-The total absentee rate remained the same at 4.1%.
+There were no occupational diseases diagnosed (2016: 4).
+The total absentee rate remained the same level at 4.0%.

 We want every employee to return home safely after their work shift.
 Health and wellbeing of our employees are important preconditions for the success of our day-to-day operations and long-term competitiveness.
 Our production locations promote and support exercise activities and sponsor voluntary wellness programs to help our workforce to foster their well-being and to help them to ensure their health.
 We also offer various health examinations - for example in Finland blue-collar workers have health checks every third and white-collar workers every fifth year.